Derived sections of Grothendieck fibrations and the problems of homotopical algebra

-To deal with this problem, we propose the approach of homotopical $\Delta$-categories, which axiomatise the notion of geometric realisation of simplicial objects.
-Admittedly, this is a fairly restrictive technical tool specifically adapted to our setting, but nonetheless, examples of $\Delta$-categories include $\DGMod_k$, simplicial vector spaces $\Delta^\op \mathbf {Vect}_k$ and some other categories which admit a sufficiently reasonable action of simplicial sets.
-For $\DGMod_k$ and $\Delta^\op \mathbf {Vect}_k$, the $\Delta$-category structure interacts nicely with the tensor product, giving rise to what we call homotopical $\Delta$-(op)fibrations.
-With the use of this technology, we are able to construct, for each $F: \cD \to \cC$ and a homotopical $\Delta$-opfibration $\cE \to \cC$, a weak equivalence preserving functor $\bF_!: \PSect(\cD,F^* \cE) \to \PSect(\cC,\cE)$.
+To deal with this problem, we propose the approach of homotopical $\Delta$-categories, which axiomatises the notion of geometric realisation of simplicial objects.
+Admittedly, this is a fairly restrictive technical tool specifically adapted to our setting, and the notion of derived section does not depend on $\Delta$-categories and can be studied using other means.
+Nonetheless, $\Delta$-categories permit a variety of constructions involving realisations of simplicial objects, which, together with homotopy coproducts, are known to produce all homotopy colimits in other homotopical settings \cite{LUHTT}.
+Examples of $\Delta$-categories include $\DGMod_k$, simplicial vector spaces $\Delta^\op \mathbf {Vect}_k$ and some other categories which admit a sufficiently reasonable action of simplicial sets.
+For $\DGMod_k$ and $\Delta^\op \mathbf {Vect}_k$, the $\Delta$-category structure interacts with the tensor product, giving rise to what we call homotopical $\Delta$-opfibrations.

+With the use of this technology, we are able to construct, for each $F: \cD \to \cC$ and a homotopical $\Delta$-opfibration $\cE \to \cC$, a weak equivalence preserving functor defined as an elaborate version of the bar construction \cite{RIEHL}.
 This functor is not adjoint to $\bF^*$ and does not, in general, preserve derived sections.
-However, $\bF_!$ comes together with additional structure, for example a natural transformation $\epsilon :\bF_! \bF^* \to id$ on the level of localisation\footnote{Precisely, $\epsilon$ is a natural transformation of functors $\bF_! \bF^*, id: \Ho \DSect(\cC,\cE) \to \Ho \PSect(\cC,\cE)$.} $\Ho \DSect(\cC,\cE)$ which behaves like the counit of an adjunction data.
-In this regard, our approach is ideologically similar to the result of Costello \cite{COSTELLO}, who constructs a derived equivalence by providing explicitly two functors together with natural maps which become isomorphisms on the level of localisation.
+However, $\bF_!$ comes together with additional structure, for example, with a natural transformation $\epsilon :\bF_! \bF^* \to id$ on the level of localisation $\Ho \DSect(\cC,\cE)$, which behaves like the counit of an adjunction data, see Proposition \ref{propositionadjunction} for details.
+These data are then used to prove some extra properties for the pair $\bF_!,\bF^*$ under some additional assumptions on $F$, which we explain below.

+While our construction of the functor $\bF_!$ uses $\Delta$-categories, admittedly, most of it depends only on the combinatorics of simplicial replacements.
+Thus if one finds another way to compute homotopy colimits in the setting of fibrations (say, with the use of model or higher categories), our construction can then be largely carried over.
+We would also like to note that our approach is similar in spirit to that of Costello \cite{COSTELLO}, who constructs a derived equivalence by providing explicitly two functors together with natural maps which become isomorphisms on the level of localisation.